*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 The short answer is Yes, it is.
 The long answer consists of doing it in a well-planned way and putting the right amount of dedication to it.
 But now the question becomes "How?"
-Before we get into a detailed answer, it is essential to focus on these two important that you’’ have to follow:
+Before we get into a detailed answer, there are two non-negotiables you have to follow:

 • Having a proper 4-week plan which we’ll discuss later and help make.